You should receive a copy of Form 1099-R, or some variation, if you received a distribution of $10 or more from your retirement plan.

 Retirement benefits are basically an extension of compensation arranged by the employer and employee.
 Income taxes on most retirement plan contributions are deferred, meaning that income tax is not paid on contributed funds until they are withdrawn by the taxpayer.

 A rollover moves retirement funds from one custodian to another typically without paying taxes on the money transferred.
 Direct rollovers are identified on Form 1099-R by using either the G or H distribution codes in box 7.
 Indirect rollovers occur when the owner of the account takes possession of the retirement funds and re-deposits them into another qualified retirement account.
-In order to avoid the funds being taxed as income and possible early distribution penalties, the funds must be rolled over into a qualified account within 60 days of distribution.
+In order to avoid the funds being taxed as income and possible early distribution penalties, typically the funds must be rolled over into a qualified account within 60 days of distribution.
 Generally, you are only allowed to do one indirect rollover in a 12-month period.

 Most benefits that are paid before the taxpayer has reached the age of 59 1/2 are considered to be early distributions.
 An additional 10 percent federal tax is imposed on early distributions to discourage the misuse of retirement funds.
 Additionally, some states also impose a state penalty on these early distributions.
 The additional tax applies to the entire taxable amount of the distribution unless an exception applies.

-Some common exceptions include: disability, death, an IRS levy on the plan, and medical expenses exceeding 7.5 percent of the taxpayer's adjusted gross income (AGI) for 2017 and 2018.
+Some common exceptions include: disability, death, an IRS levy, and medical expenses exceeding 7.5 percent of the taxpayer's adjusted gross income (AGI) for 2017 and 2018.
 This percentage increases to 10 percent of AGI beginning in 2019.
 An exception is also met if the payments are made to an alternate payee under a qualified domestic relations (divorce) order.